infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-6.md

 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
 + An email address must have been entered into the 'Email' field on the incident form.
-+ The incident in question must not have a Status of 'Delete'.
++ The incident in question must not have a Status of 'Delete' or 'Investigation (Review)'.
 + An investigation has not previously been instigated for the incident in question.

 ##Assumptions